Randomized Solutions to Convex Programs with Multiple Chance Constraints: Problem Formulation

-Observe that in problem \eqref{Equ:MultRP} the target function of (\ref{Equ:StochProg}a) is minimized while enforcing each nominal chance constraint for all values in its corresponding random multi-sample.
-Thus problem \eqref{Equ:MultRP} is stochastic in the sense that its solution depends on the random samples in $\om$.
-It is important only for analytic purposes, while it is actually solved for the observations of the random samples, leading to the deterministic version of the Multi-Stage Randomized Program $\DCP[\bom^{(1)},...,\bom^{(N)}]$:
+form a set of \emph{independent and identically distributed (\iid)} random variables. \end{assumption} The multi-sample $\om$ is an element of $\Delta^{K}$, the $K$-th product of the uncertainty set $\Delta$, and it is distributed according to $\Pb^{K}$, the $K$-th product of the measure $\Pb$.
+The scenario program for multiple chance constraints ($\MSP[\om^{(1)},...,\om^{(N)}]$) is constructed as follows:

+In problem \eqref{Equ:MSP}, the objective function of the $\MCP$ is minimized, while forcing $x$ to lie inside the constrained sets for all samples $\de^{(i,\kappa_{i})}$ substituted into the corresponding constraint $i\in\BN_{1}^{N}$.
+Clearly, the solution to problem \eqref{Equ:MSP} is itself a random variable, as it depends on the random multi-sample $\om$.
+For this reason, the scenario approach is a \emph{randomized method} for finding an approximate solution to the $\MCP$.

+Of course, the $\MSP$ is actually solved for the observations of the random samples, leading to its deterministic instance ($\DSP[\bom^{(1)},...,\bom^{(N)}]$):

-Problem \eqref{Equ:DetRP} arises from \eqref{Equ:MultRP} through replacement of the (random) \emph{samples} $\de^{(i,\kappa_{i})}$, $\om^{(i)}$, and $\om$ by their (deterministic) \emph{outcomes} $\bde^{(i,\kappa_{i})}$, $\bom^{(i)}$, and $\bom$.
-Throughout the paper, the outcomes are distinguished from their random variables by a bar.
-Due to Assumption \eqref{Ass:Convexity}, problem \eqref{Equ:DetRP} is a convex program of a pre-known structure.
-As such it can be solved efficiently by choice of a suitable algorithm from convex optimization, see \eg \cite{BoydVan:2004,LuenYe:2008,NocWri:2006}.
+Note that \eqref{Equ:DSP} arises from \eqref{Equ:MSP} by replacing the \emph{(random) samples} $\de^{(i,\kappa_{i})}$, $\om^{(i)}$, $\om$ with their \emph{(deterministic) outcomes} $\bde^{(i,\kappa_{i})}$, $\bom^{(i)}$, $\bom$.
+Throughout the paper, these outcomes are indicated by a bar, to distinguish them from the corresponding random variables.
+By Assumption \eqref{Ass:Convexity}, $\DSP$ constitutes a convex program that can be solved efficiently by a suitable algorithm for convex optimization, \cf \cite{BoydVan:2004,LuenYe:2008,NocWri:2006}.